ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.md

 ## OS [Operating Systems]

 Currently, it works on ***Windows*** operating systems.
-A Linux port has been added but not its documentation (just use ".sh" scripts instead ".bat" ones).
+A Linux port has been added but not yet its documentation (just use ".sh" scripts instead ".bat" ones).
 - [x] Windows 10
 - [x] Linux (tested version: Ubuntu 18.04 LTS)